f-i/making_of_reliable_APWPs/README.md

 ## Supplementary Materials

-The ``data'' folder contains the results from comparisons of Plate 101 paths and FHS model predicted path.
-Here is the video visualising the 168 different comparisons (Click on the image below to view the video):
+The "data" folder contains two subfolders.
+The "FHM" includes all the results from comparisons of Plates 101, 501 and 801's paleomagnetic paths and their Fixed Hotspot model predicted paths.
+The "MHM" includes all the results from comparisons of Plates 101, 501 and 801's paleomagnetic paths and their Moving Hotspot model predicted paths.
+Here is the video visualising the 168 different comparisons for Plate 101's paleomagnetic paths and its Fixed Hotspot model predicted & plate circuit projected path (Click on the image below to view the video):

 [![Paleomagnetic APWPs vs. Fixed Hotspot Model Predicted APWP: An Example from North America](https://img.youtube.com/vi/KNEdqo5jcOY/0.jpg)](https://www.youtube.com/watch?v=KNEdqo5jcOY "Paleomagnetic APWPs vs. Fixed Hotspot Model Predicted APWP: An Example from North America")

-And here are the distributions of paleomagnetic data picked from 28 different picking methods and then weighted by 6 different weighting methods:
+And here are the corresponding distributions of paleomagnetic data picked from 28 different picking methods and then weighted by 6 different weighting methods:

 [![How to Generate Paleomagnetic APWPs: An Example from North America](https://img.youtube.com/vi/GMhG3wwZAfw/0.jpg)](https://www.youtube.com/watch?v=GMhG3wwZAfw "How to Generate Paleomagnetic APWPs: An Example from North America")